We reveal the top locations made famous by TV Series and Film

 Another interesting location within the top 20 is Farnham in Surrey, which appears in 28 films according to IMDb.
 Most notably, Bourne Woods may be the most familiar after a quick image search.
 This woodland and rural clearing has played host to many iconic films, including a brutal battle scene in Gladiator, winter battle scenes in fictional Sokovia for Avengers: Age of Ultron and a dystopian world for Children of Men.

-Fancy exploring the UK to find the locations featured in your favourite films?
+Fancy exploring the UK and Ireland to find the locations featured in your favourite films?
 Jurys Inn has locations across the UK to accommodate your needs, from hotels in Glasgow, to visit the Kingston Bridge, hotels in Dublin to visit the filming location of Paddington Bear and London hotels in the filming capital.

 Whether you seek the visual thrill of an extraordinary piece of art, or the intr...MORE +